 Remedy: Hold the material securely while cutting.

-Cause: Blade is too hard for the material it is cutting, causing excessive dullness, which causes the segment to pound off or fatigue.
+Cause: The blade is too hard for the material it is cutting, causing excessive dullness, which causes the segment to pound off or fatigue.

 Remedy: Use a softer blade specification.